BobTheBot988/presentazione_blockchain/main.typ

 interface.

 #speaker-note[
+  + According to the standard the supportsInterface function must return true iff the provided interfaceID matches the XOR of all of the interface's methods' hash signature.
   + This is not a guarantee since malicious contracts can lie and tell you they implement  an interface while not actually implementing it, but ERC-165 is a way to standardize the way we ask questions to other contracts.
   + If you are doing the project of Security in Software applications you may need to implement this interface.
 ]